 Crystal River National Wildlife Refuge

-The Refuge --which has twenty islands-- is in the Kings Bay area, and provides critically important habitat for some 25% of the endangered manatee population in Florida.
+The Refuge — which has twenty islands — is in the Kings Bay area and provides critically important habitat for some 25 percent of the endangered manatee population in Florida.

 You can book a guided manatee snorkel tour through many commercial dive shops in the town of Crystal River.
-The Web site of the Friends of the Chassahowitzka National Wildlife Refuge lists tour operators who'll take you see manatees, snorkel with manatees, etc. Also listed are boat rentals, diving instruction, and other activities.
+The website of the Friends of Crystal River National Wildlife Refuge lists tour operators who'll take you see manatees, snorkel with manatees, etc. Also listed are boat rentals, diving instruction, and other activities.
 You can even take a virtual swim with the manatees!

-Note: if you rent a boat on your own, be very careful not to disturb the manatees!
-Read more at the Friends of the Chassahowitzka National Wildlife Refuge site.
-Also, be sure to read tips at Save the Manatees.
+If you rent a boat on your own, be very careful not to disturb the manatees.

 Captive manatees, meanwhile, can be seen year round at the Homosassa Springs State Wildlife Park, 7 miles south of Crystal River on Highway 19.